isaidgitout/b9lab_crowdfund/README.md

  - I could not use geth to deploy the FundingHub contract using the 'contract' clause because it hangs and then times out

 Instead, I have given an example test that is similar to the ones I used for the main project, but I could not test the _refund_ function properly

+## Implementation Notes

+Angular 2 uses Zone.js which has a known bug.
+Specifically, sometimes the error "More tasks executed than were scheduled" is thrown.
+This does not effect any functionality.
+The recommended solution is (no joke) to comment out the error message in zone.js until they address they underlying issue.